Congratulations your dream holiday itinerary is now saved - use the MyMeraki section to revisit your itinerary and save multiple versions.

 And really, as the country that gave us Ryan Gosling (no explanation is needed), the BlackBerry that made us look and feel so professional for all those years and the pancake game-changer that is Maple Syrup – what’s not to love?

-You can create your own tailor-made Canada holiday by using our intuitive itinerary builder.
-First up: choose from the Western Canada Classic or the Western Canada Rocky Mountaineer base itineraries.
-Now that you’ve got the basics down, it’s time to make this holiday your own by adding in any other destinations that tickle your fancy.
-The countless memories that will be made all start here with the mere click of a button.
+To create your own tailor-made Canada holiday, start with one of our base itineraries.
+Then make this holiday your own by adding in other destinations and experiences that tickle your fancy.
 Ready for your adventure?
 Head over to our itinerary builder now.

 Ready to make this adventure your own?